Gonzalomarcylabschool/Gonzalomarcylabschool/README.md

 <details>
 <summary>🎉 Recent Highlights</summary>
--  Developed inclusive educational tools and curriculum for diverse learners
+-  Developing inclusive curriculum at The Marcy Lab School.
--  Led engaging, hands-on workshops at The Marcy Lab School
+-  Designing workshops and resources to expand access to tech.
--  Collaborated on open-source projects supporting equitable educational access
+-  Collaborating on open-source tools fostering equitable learning.
 </details>

 ---